TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

 ![loud_push](pics/loud_push.JPG)

-IoT devices like the EQ02 Life Monitor and WBGT thermometer can connect and send data to the IoT platform through the web application
+IoT devices like the EQ02 Life Monitor and WBGT thermometer can connect and send data to the IoT platform via the web application
 ![HR](pics/HR.JPG)

 The status of the devices can be monitored through the IoT platform
 ![Browse](pics/Browse.JPG)

-Live feed from the different monitors can be displayed and viewed from the platform Watson Internet of Things: <br>
+Live feed from the different monitors can be displayed and viewed Watson Internet of Things: <br>
 <img src="https://github.com/TanLiangMing/REDesign-ACE_SCDFXIBM/blob/master/pics/Watson_IoT_platform.JPG" alt="IOT" height="450"/>

 ### IBM Cloudant
+Historical data for each individual is then stored on IBM cloudant to be accessed in the future.
 Cloudant Database: <br>
 <img src="https://github.com/TanLiangMing/REDesign-ACE_SCDFXIBM/blob/master/pics/Cloudant_Database.JPG" alt="Cloudant Database" height="350"/>

 ### Installing